-iVideo Gifts is available for iOS devices in the US App Store and Android devices in the Google Play Store.
+iVideo Gifts was available for iOS devices in the US App Store and Android devices in the Google Play Store.
+In December 2017, it was removed from sale while management investigated repurposing the app to serve the epayments market in lieu of, or in addition to, the gift card market.

-In 2018 iVideo will be expanded to serve the e-payments market.
-These new markets present multiple significant revenue opportunities to monetize the iVideo business.
+In 2018, the iVideo Greetings SDK was made available to serve the e-payments gift market through partnerships with e-payment service providers.
+This represents an additional opportunity to monetize the iVideo business.
 Most of the development work for this initiative has been completed and expensed.

 The Company limits its investment in new venture builder apps and platforms to the level dictated by its free cash flow from operations until it determines that the time is right to raise additional capital.
 Research and development expenditures for the iVideo suite of applications are now almost complete.
-As a result, Prodigy has recently begun shifting its research and development into new apps and platforms focused on augmented reality, 3D, secure ID, voice systems, gaming, and blockchain.
-These new directions are at an early exploratory stage.
+As a result, Prodigy has shifed its research and development into new apps and platforms focused on voice, augmented reality, artificial intelligence, blockchain and secure identity.
+These new directions are at an early stage.
 These directions may represent future revenue opportunities after further exploration and development.